 - Restart your device and open the game

 - Run Steam as administrator

 Hosting Your Own Rust Server vs Renting a Server

-With your own Rust dedicated server, you can invite friends to play or even charge customers to use your server.
+With your own dedicated Rust server, you can invite friends to play to join the Rust server with their IP address or even charge customers to use your server.
 A dedicated server also gives you maximum control over maps and the various ways you can play the game.

 The drawback of a Rust dedicated server is that you don’t have a support team on your side.
 You’ll have to dive into the SteamCMD directory to fix Rust server issues personally.
 You also need a computer with a lot of processing power.

 Renting a Rust dedicated server, on the other hand, gives you the freedom to play your games.
 You automatically become a player who only worries about enjoying Rust.

 The disadvantages of renting a Rust dedicated server are the price and the limited options.
 Rented dedicated game servers charge monthly, and plans with the most options tend to be even more expensive.

 How much does it cost to host a Rust server?